Hello Kitty: Creation and design

 In 1962, Shintaro Tsuji, founder of Sanrio, began selling rubber sandals with flowers painted on them.
 Tsuji noted the profits gained by adding a cute design to the shoes and hired cartoonists to design cute characters for his merchandise.
 Hello Kitty was designed by Yuko Shimizu and was added to the lineup of early Sanrio characters in 1974.

 Hello Kitty was initially known only as "the white kitten with no name" (名前のない白い子猫).
 Shimizu got the name Kitty from Lewis Carroll's Through the Looking-Glass; during a scene early in the book, Alice plays with a cat she calls Kitty.
 Sanrio's motto is "social communication", and Tsuji wanted the brand name to reflect that by including a greeting.
 He first considered "Hi Kitty" before finally settling on "Hello Kitty", her current name.
-Sanrio decided to make Hello Kitty British because foreign countries, in particular Britain, were trendy in Japan at the time of Hello Kitty's creation.
+Sanrio decided to make Hello Kitty British because foreign countries, in particular Britain, were popular in Japan at the time of Hello Kitty's creation.
 Sanrio already had several characters set in the US, and it wanted Hello Kitty to be different.

-In 1976 Setsuko Yonekubo temporarily took over as lead designer for Hello Kitty, after Shimizu left Sanrio.
+In 1976, Setsuko Yonekubo temporarily took over as lead designer for Hello Kitty, after Shimizu left Sanrio.
 In 1980 Yuko Yamaguchi became lead designer and has remained in charge since.
 Yamaguchi has said that fashion, movies, and TV inspire her in creating new designs.
 New series involving Hello Kitty with different themed designs are released regularly, following current trends.

 Spokespeople for Sanrio have said that Hello Kitty has no mouth, as they want people to "project their feelings onto the character" and "be happy or sad together with Hello Kitty."
 Another explanation Sanrio has given for Hello Kitty's lack of a mouth is that she "speaks from the heart.
 She's Sanrio's ambassador to the world and isn't bound to any particular language."
 However, Yuko Yamaguchi has also said that "Kitty has a mouth" that is "hidden in the fur".
 Representatives for Sanrio have said that they see Hello Kitty as a symbol of friendship, which they hope she will foster between people across the world.
 There has been speculation that Hello Kitty has her origins in Maneki Neko, a traditional Japanese cat figurine.
 The name "Hello Kitty" is a back-translation of Maneki Neko, meaning "beckoning cat" in English.
 Despite this, no definitive statement supports that speculation.
 Hello Kitty has also instead been put forth as an early example of mukokuseki, a Japanese term meaning "stateless" or "nationless" in reference to characters lacking any identifiable national background.